 Keep in mind that the audience that is reading your text might be monolingual.
 Different from a translator, they will not check the source to help them understand the translated text.
 Literal translations are really difficult to read and comprehend.

-It is because when the translator sticks too much to the source then it loses the intended message; however, it is recommended to use literal translation when your document is full of technical terminologies.
+It is because when the translator sticks too much to the source it loses the intended message; however, it is recommended to use literal translation when your document is full of technical terminologies.

-On the other hand, if your content is generic then you should avoid literal translation and should go for free translation.
+On the other hand, if your content is generic then you should avoid literal translation and go for free translation.
 It will help your content sound natural in another language.
 To retain the original essence of the translation is the work of the skilled translator.
 If you follow some steps then you can provide your audience with seamless free translation

 - Do not copy the text like sentence structure and punctuation word to word from the source language.